MaxGruebmeyer/maxgruebmeyer-website/README.md

 ## TODO

+- Change Icons - both in HTML as well as the top browser icon
 - Once you're done with Sopro lift this to .NET 8.0 (and change nullable properties to required)
 - Implement Pipeline with auto-formatter
 - Implement Frontend Tests with Selenium